j50n/deno-proc/README.md

 switched to the new API.
 The old API will continue to be maintained at `mod1.ts` for some time after the Deno 2.0 release.

-The old API was built on `Command.run()` which is now deprecated and scheduled to be removed in Deno 2.0.
+The old API was built on `Deno.run()` which is now deprecated and scheduled to be removed in Deno 2.0.
 There were other reasons to start over from scratch, but this was the primary reason everything changed.

 ## The New API